kalpadas599/Event-Organising-website/README.md

-### Fork it and clone the project to use in your localhost
+### Fork it and clone the project to use in your local system
 ### follow to connect with me
+### contributions are most appreciable